ipv6tech/cloud-networking-101/lab/lab5.md

 Establish connectivity between the Internet2 Virtual Router, that you build in **[Lab 1](lab1.md)**, and the CSPs of your choice.

-While some key components of dedicated connectivity have been provisioned with code in **[Lab 3](lab3.md)**, there are some resources, such as Azure VNG's that just take too long to manually deploy and wait for.
+While some key components of dedicated connectivity have been provisioned with code in **[Lab 3](lab3.md)**, such as Azure VNG's, many key components or configuration steps haven't been provisioned.
 One of the primary objectives of this workshop was to understand the components necessary for dedicated connectivity with the various CSPs.
-While some of these steps are simple to achieve using code I felt it was important to do some of the processes manually so you could see the components that connect together first hand.
+While some of these steps are simple or quick to achieve using code I felt it was important to do many of these processes manually so you could see the components that connect together first hand.

 ### Multicloud Routing Diagram

 ![Multicloud routing diagram](files/multicloud.png)

-### Dedicated connection IPv4 addressing plan
+### IPv4 addressing plan for dedicated connections

-The image below shows the IPv4 addressing used for the dedicated connections with each provider, except for Google, used in the labs.
+This IPv4 addressing is used for the dedicated connections with each provider in the labs, except for Google.
 (Google assigns reserved link-local addressing from 169.254.0.0/16.)
 ![Dedicated Connection Addressing](files/connection_addressing.png)

 ---